kircherlab/hemoMIPs/README.md

 ### Known benign variants

 A `benignVars.txt` can be used to describe known benign variants.
 If no such variants are available, an empty file with this name needs to be provided.
 If variants are provided in this file, these will be printed in gray font in the HTML report and separated in the CSV output files.
-An example of the format is provided below, the full file for the hemophila project is available as `input/example_dataset/benignVars.txt`
+An example of the format is provided below.
+The full file for the hemophila project is available as `input/example_dataset/benignVars.txt`.

 ```
 X_138633280_A/G